NASA’s new rocket won’t be ready for moon shot next year

 CAPE CANAVERAL, Fla.
-(AP) — NASA’s top official says the space agency’s new rocket won’t be ready for a moon shot next year.
+(AP) — NASA’s massive new rocket won’t be ready for a moon shot next year, the space agency’s top official told Congress on Wednesday.

-Administrator Jim Bridenstine told a Senate committee Wednesday he’s considering switching to commercial rockets to preserve the June 2020 launch date.
+Administrator Jim Bridenstine said he’s considering switching to commercial rockets to keep the June 2020 launch date.

-Bridenstine says two commercial rockets would be needed, one to launch the Orion capsule and its European-built service module, the other to launch an upper stage.
+Bridenstine told a Senate committee that two private rockets would be needed, one to launch the Orion crew capsule and its European-built service module, the other to launch an upper stage.
 Orion would have to dock with the upper stage in orbit around Earth, before heading to the moon.

-NASA’s SLS, or Space Launch System, rocket, could do everything in one fell swoop.
+NASA’s SLS, or Space Launch System , rocket, could do everything in one fell swoop.
+That’s why it’s “a critical piece of what NASA needs to build,” Bridenstine told the Senate Commerce, Science and Transportation Committee.

 Most Read Nation & World Stories